Registering a Purchasing Group in California

 The Notice and Registration and Appointment of Attorney to Accept Service and Designation are the forms a purchasing group needs to complete in order to register in California.
 This registration is required both by the Federal Liability Risk Retention Act (15 U.S.C.
 Section 3901, et seq.) and the California Risk Retention Act (California Insurance Code Section 125, et seq.) before the purchasing group commences business in California.
-Along with the forms, the purchasing group must submit a check for $405.00 payable to the California Department of Insurance for the registration fee required by Insurance Code Section 134(b).
+Along with the forms, the purchasing group must submit a filing fee payable to the California Department of Insurance for the registration fee required by Insurance Code Section 134(b).
+Please see Schedule of Fees and Charges.
 The purchasing group should submit these items to:

 Pretrice Curry-Bossett, Senior Legal Analyst